robbert-harms/MDT/docs/_dynamic_modules/cascade_models.rst

 both the CHARMED_r3 and the BallStick_r3 model have a S0 compartment with a s0 parameter.

 Using the attribute ``inits`` you can provide an additional set of parameter initializations to add to or overwrite the default implicit initializations.
-Extending the previous CHARMED_r3 example, we have:
+Extending the previous CHARMED_r3 example, we get:

 .. code-block:: python